MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/deploy-voice.md

 3. Set up PSTN connectivity by choosing one, or a combination, of the following:
    - [Calling Plan](https://docs.microsoft.com/microsoftteams/set-up-calling-plans) - Microsoft's all-in-the-cloud solution with Microsoft as your PSTN carrier
-   - [Direct Routing](https://docs.microsoft.com/microsoftteams/direct-routing-configure) - Connect your own PSTN carrier to Teams by using Direct Routing
+   - [Direct Routing](https://docs.microsoft.com/microsoftteams/direct-routing-configure) - Use Direct Routing to connect your own PSTN carrier to Teams

 In addition, you might want read about how a large, multi-national corporation migrated to a Teams voice solution in the [Contoso case study](https://docs.microsoft.com/MicrosoftTeams/voice-case-study-overview?toc=/microsoft-365/solutions/toc.json&bc=/microsoft-365/solutions/breadcrumb/toc.json).